idvorkin/idvorkin.github.io/_d/time_off.md

 ## Making the most out of staycation

 With staycations, it's especially easy to oscillate between vegetating, grinding through the todo list, and ruminating on work.
 I suspect there are special tools for staycations - I should think through them.

+## Should you do 1:1 time with the family

+I've felt guilt around this before, but this time it worked amazing:

+{%include summarize-page.html src="/time-off-2024-02" %}

+Pros:

+- You can really focus on doing what you and that person want

+Cons:

+- Feels less efficient - as you
+- Feels like folks are missing out - missing out is about fairness

+I think there are some keys here:

+- Make sure you spend time with each family member so you feel inclusive and are fair
+- Don't' forget to take time for yourself

 ## Igor's Personal combined learnings